aws-controllers-k8s/community/docs/content/docs/tutorials/memorydb-example.md

 ## Setup

 Although it is not necessary to use Amazon Elastic Kubernetes Service (Amazon EKS) with ACK, this guide assumes that you have access to an Amazon EKS cluster.
 If this is your first time creating an Amazon EKS cluster, see [Amazon EKS Setup](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-eks-setup.html).
 For automated cluster creation using `eksctl`, see [Getting started with Amazon EKS - `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) and create your cluster with Amazon EC2 Linux managed nodes.
+If you follow this document, install AWS CLI first.
+Use `aws configure` to access IAM permissions before creating EKS cluster.

 ### Prerequisites